NomicFoundation/hardhat/docs/guides/truffle-migration.md

 If you have multiple migrations, you don't need to create multiple buidler-truffle fixture files.
 You can deploy all your contracts from the same one.

+Once you've written your buidler-truffle fixtures for your migrations and completed your setup you can run your tests with `npx buidler test`.
+Take a look at the [Truffle testing guide](/guides/truffle-testing.md) to learn more about using Truffle with Buidler.

 ### Deployment